 The Super Bowl is also one of the biggest events for proposition wagers, more commonly referred to as prop bets.
 Sportsbooks will frequently tie special promos in with props.

-For example, FanDuel Sportsbook offered an “Anytime Touchdown Bet” during Super Bowl LIV.
+For example, FanDuel Sportsbook has offered an “Anytime Touchdown Bet” during the Big Game.
 For bettors who put down at least $25 on at least one player to score a touchdown, FanDuel gave them an extra dollar for every point that player’s team scored.

 DraftKings Sportsbook offered a similar promo for props, offering a chance at winning part of $200,000 for every $10 prop bet placed.